hobuinc/greyhound/doc/overview.rst

 all use redis to store information about where to find instances and coordinate who is available to accept and respond to requests.

-request_handler.js
+request_handler
 ...............................................................................

-request_handler.js is a node.js application that takes in requests from the websocket_handler and passes them down into pdal_session.js.
+request_handler is a node.js application that takes in requests from the websocket_handler and passes them down into pdal_session.js.

 pdal_session.js
 ...............................................................................

-pdal_session.js is a node.js application that takes requests from the request_handler.js and manages interaction with the C/C++ pdal_session.cpp client that contains the actual PDAL objects that requests are finally passed to.
+pdal_session.js is a node.js module that takes requests from the request_handler and manages interaction with the C/C++ pdal_session.cpp client that contains the actual PDAL objects that requests are finally passed to.

 .. _`hipache`: https://github.com/dotcloud/hipache